Phoenix Rising FC: Homophobia controversy

 During a game with San Diego Loyal on September 30, Junior Flemmings was accused of using a Jamaican homophobic slur against the openly gay Loyal midfielder Collin Martin.
 The Loyal, who had been leading 3–1 up to that point, walked off the field in protest and forfeited the match.

 Video capturing an exchange between Rising coach Rick Schantz and Loyal coach Landon Donovan over the incident led to claims of Schantz telling Donovan that the incident was "part of the game," that the players were "competing," as well as accusations that Schantz tried to downplay the incident.
 Brandon McCarthy, a minority-owner, was accused of questioning the veracity of accusations made against Flemmings, suggesting in a direct message with another Twitter user that the Loyal, who forfeited a match against the LA Galaxy II in the days prior over the alleged use of a racial slur against a Black Loyal player, planned to forfeit the match to continue making a statement on social justice.

 Prior to the incident, the Rising, along with McCarthy, were noted for their support of the LGBTQ+ community.

 As a result of the incident and statements in the aftermath, both Flemmings and Head Coach Rick Schantz were suspended and fined.
 Schantz was reinstated as head coach on October 21 after Collin Martin accepted an apology by Schantz for his remarks.

 2021 season

-On February 18, 2021, Rising FC transferred ownership of FC Tucson to Benevolent Sports Tucson LLC, led by Rising minority owner Brett Johnson.
+On February 18, 2021, Rising FC transferred ownership of FC Tucson to Benevolent Sports Tucson LLC, led by Rising minority owner Brett M. Johnson.

 Rising FC opened the 2021 season in a new team complex in Chandler, Phoenix Rising Soccer Complex at Wild Horse Pass.
 The team offices were moved there, in addition to a main stadium and two practice fields constructed on the site.
 They won their first game at the new, 10,000 seat capacity Wild Horse Pass stadium by defeating San Diego Loyal SC 4–1 on April 30, 2021.

 2022 season

+2023 season

+Rising FC opened the season on a skid of poor form before pulling their way into the playoff as the season came to a close.
+The first round of the postseason, they defeated their rivals San Diego Loyal in that club's final game ever before going on an unprecedented run to win the Western Conference, and then the USL title itself on penalties, the club's first USL title.

+2024 season

 Colors and badge

 Phoenix Rising FC's official colors are red, black, white, gold and grey.